zero-plus-x/neoform/readme.md

 };
 ```

-It's up to you on how to manage multiple validators, with `Promise.all()` or some sequence.
+It's up to you how to manage multiple validators — with a simple `Promise.all()` or some complex asynchronous sequences — as long as validator returns a single Promise.

-This validator can be passed as `validator` prop to fields then:
+To use a validator you should just pass it in a `validator` prop to an inidividual field:

 ```js
 import { requiredValidator } from '../validators'